wmsalves/bot-whatsapp-water/README.md

 ---

-### `!delete`
+### `!consumo`
-The `!delete` command allows users to remove their last registered water intake from the system.
-This is useful for correcting any mistakes or clearing previous data.
+The `!consumo` command allows users to check their total water intake for the current day.
+It retrieves the user's daily water intake data and displays the total amount of water consumed so far.

 **Usage:**
-- Command: `!delete`
+- Command: `!consumo`
-- Function: Deletes the last water intake recorded for the user.
+- Function: Displays the total amount of water the user has consumed today, based on the daily water intake data.

 ---

-### `!ranking`
+### `!diminuir`
-The `!ranking` command provides a ranking of all participants in the water tracking system.
-It displays a list of users sorted by the amount of water they have recorded, allowing the bot to encourage healthy competition and regular tracking of water intake.
+The `!diminuir` command allows users to decrease their recorded water intake from both the daily and weekly water intake tables.
+This is useful for correcting mistakes or adjusting the amount of water consumed.

 **Usage:**
+- Command: `!diminuir`
+- Function: Decreases the user's recorded water intake for both the current day and the current week.

+---

+### `!limpardiario`
+The `!limpardiario` command allows users to clear the daily water intake table, removing all data recorded for the current day.
+This is useful for correcting any mistakes or clearing the day's data.

+**Usage:**
+- Command: `!limpardiario`
+- Function: Clears all water intake data recorded for the current day.

+---

+### `!limparsemanal`
+The `!limparsemanal` command allows users to clear the weekly water intake table, removing all data recorded for the current week.
+This is useful for correcting any mistakes or clearing the week's data.

+**Usage:**
+- Command: `!limparsemanal`
+- Function: Clears all water intake data recorded for the current week.

+---

+### `!rankingdiario`
+The `!rankingdiario` command provides a ranking of all participants based on their daily water intake.
+It displays a list of users sorted by the amount of water they have recorded for the current day, encouraging healthy competition and daily tracking.

+**Usage:**
+- Command: `!rankingdiario`
+- Function: Displays a list of users and their total water intake for the current day, ranked from highest to lowest.

+---

+### `!rankingsemanal`
+The `!rankingsemanal` command provides a ranking of all participants based on their weekly water intake.
+It displays a list of users sorted by the amount of water they have recorded for the current week, encouraging healthy competition and weekly tracking.

+**Usage:**
-- Command: `!ranking`
+- Command: `!rankingsemanal`
-- Function: Displays a list of users and their total water intake, ranked from highest to lowest.
+- Function: Displays a list of users and their total water intake for the current week, ranked from highest to lowest.

 ## Contributing